8451-CS-Club/jeopardy/README.md

 # flask-web-template
 A standard template we can use as a starting point for any web based projects we decide to use.

+##Usage
+To use this repo as the starting point for a new project, follow these steps:

+1) clone this repository: `git clone git@github.com:8451-CS-Club/flask-web-template.git new_project`

+2) cd to new repo: `cd new_project`

+3) remove the origin: `git remote rm origin`

+4) Create the new project on GitHub's site

+5) add the new origin: `git remote add origin git@github.com:8451-CS-Club/new-project.git`

+6) now you can run: `git push origin master` and it will update the project

 Here's a quick breakdown for flask projects for those who are interested in learning more.